-(2) Storage gas presence and composition must be included in the Gas Storage Well Chemical Inventoriesy and submitted annually in compliance with Section 1726.4(a)(6)(E).

-(3)(2) The protocol shall include procedures to be implemented in the event of a reportable well leak to ensure that the operator will confirm that the Gas Storage Well Chemical Inventory on file with the Division is current and complete, and if not, promptly provide the Division with an updated Gas Storage Well Chemical Inventory.
-In addition, if well control kill fluids are used to kill the well in response to a leak, then within five days of the use of these well kill fluids the operator shall provide an updated Gas Storage Well Chemical Inventory which also includes each chemical constituent of the kill fluid.
+- (d) The operator shall develop and adhere to a protocol for maintaining and providing to the Division a Gas Storage Well Chemical Inventory, and that protocol shall meet the following requirements: - (1) The protocol shall include procedures to ensure that whenever material is placed in the well, all the chemical constituents of the material are identified and promptly included in the Gas Storage Well Chemical Inventory.
+The protocol shall include procedures to track: - (A) The dates when a chemical constituent is placed in the well; - (B) The volume, within a 10 percent margin of error, of each chemical constituent placed in the well on a given date; and - (C) The cumulative volume, within a 10 percent margin of error, of each chemical constituent placed in the well. - (2) The protocol shall include procedures to be implemented in the event of a reportable well leak to ensure that the operator will promptly provide the Division an updated Gas Storage Well Chemical Inventory.
+In addition, if well kill fluids are used, then within five days of the use of the well kill fluids the operator shall provide an updated Gas Storage Well Chemical Inventory which includes each chemical constituent of the kill fluid.
 If the operator is unable to obtain information about chemical composition of a kill fluid for any reason, including, but not limited to, assertion by the supplier of trade secret protections, then the operator shall immediately notify the Division with the name and contact information of the supplier and available information about the well kill materials or chemicals therein.
-These procedures shall be incorporated into the Emergency Response Plan required under Section 1726.3.1.

-(4)(3) The protocol shall require that the chemical information for each gas storage well is specifically identified, recorded, maintained, and reported by well in the well's Gas Storage Well Chemical Inventory.
+These procedures shall be incorporated into the Emergency Response Plan required under Section 1726.3. - (3) The protocol shall require that the chemical information for each gas storage well is specifically identified, recorded, maintained, and reported by well in the Gas Storage Well Chemical Inventory.